Top Startup Mistakes Made by Entrepreneurs

 Without other awesome entrepreneurs sharing their wisdom on Startup Savant in the form of articles, interviews, etc., we wouldn’t exist.
 That’s why it’s very important for our team to do whatever we can to make our audience happy and create great content on a regular basis.
 For you, this could include sharing content from people's personal blogs or building a 'featured professionals' page to get them more exposure.

-We use analytics tools like Google Analytics and Google Webmaster to and see what content is popular and improve our readers' learning experience.
+We use analytics tools like Google Analytics and Google Webmaster to see what content is popular and improve our readers' learning experience.
 This is really important because without it, we wouldn’t have a clue what content interests them in the first place.

 - Retail shop or place of business.